 - Includes a library of diverse verification/validation cases that can be used as starting points for users to quickly construct their own models

-- Includes well validated gas-kinetic, plasma-kinetic, and photo-kinetic specie and reaction databases
+- Includes well validated gas-kinetic, plasma-kinetic, and photo-kinetic species and reaction databases

-- Users can create, compile, and include their own models within the BLAZE framework with little to know knowledge of parallel programming or advanced numerical methods
+- Users can create, compile, and include their own models within the BLAZE framework with little to no knowledge of parallel programming or advanced numerical methods

 Export Note: International export is subject to U.S. government security review.